 The Northern Lights in Scotland are affectionately known as the merry dancers, or “Mirrie Dancers” because they provide a unique and uplifting experience and many spectators are left speechless if they’ve been lucky enough to see them.

 Unsurprisingly, over the centuries many myths have built up around them.
 Some say the lights are the torches of Spirits seeking the souls of those who have recently died, to guide them to their final resting place.
 Others believe they are the spirits of children yet to be born, playing in Heaven.

 In southern Europe it’s rare to see the Northern Lights and they can only be seen if there is intense solar activity – which normally results in red Auroras.
 History states that these rare sightings used to terrify the locals, who assumed it was a bad omen about doom and gloom to come.
 Rare sightings of auroras in ancient China are also thought, by some, to be the origin of early Chinese legends about dragons.
 The play of lights was seen to be a celestial dragon battle.

 If all of this information makes you desperate to see the Northern Lights in Scotland, make sure you plan a visit to the Dark Sky Park at Galloway Forest Park on your next trip to Dumfries & Galloway.
-It is the first of its kind in the UK, Europe’s second Dark Sky Park in the UK and the fourth in the world!
+It is the first of its kind in the UK, Europe’s second Dark Sky Park, and the fourth in the world!